gregtomasch/USFSMAX_MMC_Module/README.md

 Although the data set is small, we can clearly see the total amplitudes of the MMC5983-based heading error curves are significantly smaller and the data sets are much less noisy than the LIS2MDL-based curves

 ## USFSMAX Firmware Updates/Changes
+The behavior of the new USFSMAX module is quite similar to the original product but new features have been added and existing features have been refined.
+These include:
+* Dynamic hard iron correctors
+* Gyroscope bias offset calibration
+* User-selectable USFSMAX I2C slave address selection
+* USFSMAX deep sleep mode and wake-up

+The following sections will present relevant information for each of these general areas.

-### Dynamic Hard Iron (DHI) Corrector
+### Dynamic Hard Iron (DHI) Correctors
-The DHI corrector programmed into the USFSMAX's firmware is adaptive, similar in nature of the Sentral's SpacePoint<sup>TM</sup> algorithm but with some key differences:
+The DHI correctors are extremely similar to those of the original USFSMAX product but are deployed slightly differently after receiving valuable user input. ***Please read this section carefully to avoid unanticipated behavior from the USFSMAX module***
 1. The DHI corrector can be enabled or disabled at startup by user command from the host MCU
 2. If there is a valid DHI correction in the USFSMAX's EEPROM, it is loaded and used at startup if the DHI corrector is enabled
 3. The DHI corrector starts collecting data at startup/reset and then stops once the new hard iron correction estimate is complete